kepces/delete-duplicate-images/README.md

 # Delete duplicate files
+## Doesn't seem to work, please don't use it right now
 Forked from: https://github.com/matthewrenze/rename-images

 Not used for the same purpose but I used it as the base